MP281X/shared-config/README.md

 # @mp281x/shared-config

-A shared configuration package for ESLint, Prettier, and TypeScript.
+A shared configuration package for Biome and TypeScript.
 This package enforces strict coding standards to ensure uniform code style and prevent subtle bugs.

 ## Features

-- Strict ESLint, Prettier, and TypeScript settings.
+- Strict Biome and TypeScript settings.
 - Scripts for linting and cleaning the project

 ## Installation